telekom/c3p0/dev-notes.md

 # dev-notes

 * It looks like throwing of PropertyVetoException may not be implemented for ostensibly constrained parameters:
-  - `connectionTesterClassName` (should classname params be constrained?)
+  - `connectionTesterClassName` (should classname params be constrained? no actual implementation I think)
   - `contextClassLoaderSource`
   - `markSessionBoundaries`
-  - `taskRunnerFactoryClassName` (should classname params be constrained?)
+  - `taskRunnerFactoryClassName` (should classname params be constrained? no actual implementation I think)
   - `userOverridesAsString`
   It might be disruptive to "fix" this now, as installations may have configs that are stable despite bad (vetoable) settings.

+  PropertyVetoException appears to be thrown with explicit calls to setters, but not on implementation via config.
+  Variables are initialized to config values, circumventing validation.

+  Okay.
+We've added a way to validate String config properties, and validation for `contextClassLoaderSource` and `markSessionBoundaries`.

   If class name properties should be constrained, probably so too ought be
   - `connectionCustomizerClassName`
+  but making it so would be an incompatible API change at this point, callers of the setter would have to prepare for `ProppertyVetoException`, which now they do not.

 * When testing against intentionally chaotic configs, we occasionally see, at debug level FINE:
   ```plaintext